Lande21/RolandeU.github.io/README.md

 - i talked to my mom and SISTERS!!
 WE STARTED NOVENI🥹THis month for RoRo and the Baby Ivy
 - I cant wait to go to church as a 24 year old....on fathers day
-- Get to work and gave my all and did invetory and covered tech and baught snail mucin [ i had a rude attitude custmr on the text call today who almost made me lose it]
+- Get to work and gave my all and did invetory and covered tech and baught snail mucin [ i had a rude attitude  on the text call today who almost made me lose it]
 - Made good dinner and had pound cake,-- I gotta go back to reading the Read 30 pages and 10 commit per night BYE BYE TARGET